trembanis/election-blog/content/post/2024-11-18-post-election-reflection/index.md

 # A Tale of Two Models

 As a reminder, the following table summarizes the basic characteristics of my two models.
-Note that the R-squared and adjusted R-squared statistics are taken from the pre-election data pool – these will be updated later on in this post.

 |                                                    |Popular Vote Model |Electoral College Model |